Gaudeamus igitur: Music

-The first appearance in print of the present melody was in Lieder für Freunde der Geselligen Freude ("Songs for Friends of Convivial Joy"), published in Leipzig in 1782, together with Kindleben's German lyrics; however, the tune was evidently well known before this date.
+The first appearance in print of the present melody was in Lieder für Freunde der Geselligen Freude ("Songs for Friends of Convivial Joy"), published in Leipzig in 1782, together with Kindleben's German lyrics, but the tune was evidently well known before that.
 The first publication of the present Latin text together with the present melody was probably in Ignaz Walter's 1797 operatic setting of Goethe's Faust.
-It is also heard in Berlioz' La Damnation de Faust.
+It is also heard in Berlioz's La Damnation de Faust.

 Johannes Brahms quoted the melody in the final section of his Academic Festival Overture, in a fortissimo rendition performed by the full orchestra.

 Sigmund Romberg used it in the operetta The Student Prince, which is set at the University of Heidelberg.

 It is quoted in Johann Strauss II's "Studenten-Polka" (Française, Op.
 263), first performed at the students' ball at the ballroom in the Vienna Hofburg on 24 February 1862.

-The tune is quoted, along with other student songs, in the overture of Franz von Suppé's 1863 operetta Flotte Bursche, the action being once again set at the University of Heidelberg.
+The tune is quoted, along with other student songs, in the overture of Franz von Suppé's 1863 operetta Flotte Bursche, the action again set at the University of Heidelberg.

 Based on the original melody, Franz Liszt composed the "Gaudeamus igitur—Paraphrase" and later (1870) the "Gaudeamus igitur—Humoreske".
 Pyotr Tchaikovsky made an arrangement for male chorus with piano accompaniment (1874) (TH 187; ČW 413).

+In popular culture

+H. P. Lovecraft quotes the song in his short story "The Tomb".

 Tom Lehrer mentioned the Gaudeamus in his satirical song, "Bright College Days":